Biethe/IntegerBitCompressor/README.md

 # From a file (values can be separated by whitespace or commas)
 java Main path/to/values.txt

+# Generate ready-made sample files (default directory `sample-data` and 16 elements per file)
+java Main --generate-samples

+# Custom sample size (still written to `sample-data`)
+java Main --generate-samples 10000

+# Custom output directory and sample size
+java Main --generate-samples custom-samples 256
 ```

 The output prints the decompressed array and the time spent compressing/decompressing in milliseconds.
+When using file/stdin input, the program now also reports whether decompression perfectly matches the original data and, if not, pinpoints the first mismatch.

 ### Benchmark Harness (`CompressionPerformanceEvaluator`)
 Generates random positive arrays, runs every `BitPacking` strategy, and estimates performance as well as network-transmission savings.